 The committee also offers training videos on working with gender and sexual minority issues and increasing cultural competence.

 Most recently, APAGS-CSOGD solicited a call for writing grant proposals to recognize and celebrates the diverse personal experiences of LGBTQIA+ graduate students.
 Please check out the APAGS-CSOGD webpage to learn about other resources.

 It’s a privilege and honor to hold this position.
 I encourage LGBTQIA+ students and allies to reach out to me regarding future initiatives they’d like to see the committee pursue.

-Jared Boot, a second year doctoral student, is also Chapter Treasurer of Psi Chi and WPATH Student Initiative Chair.
+Jared Haury-Boot, a second year doctoral student, is also Chapter Treasurer of Psi Chi and WPATH Student Initiative Chair.